Lower back pain is very common among professional as well as recreational cyclists.

 However, for people who have some pain or discomfort, the yoga class should be more relaxing and gentle, rather than challenging.

-#5 Core Strength
+5. Peloton Core Strength

 Another class that can be done not only to lower back pain but also to further prevent it from happening again is peloton core strength.

 - Classes vary in duration between 5 to 30 minutes and include a variety of exercises either with or without equipment.

 It also helps to work on the posterior chain muscle groups like gluteal muscles and erector spinae, which both play a role in lumbar spine stability.

 I like core strength because is a great workout that focuses purely on core muscles.
-There are no many full-body movements, which means this workout can be done at the end of your existing cycling or running routine.
+There are not many full-body movements, which means this workout can be done at the end of your existing cycling or running routine.

-If you do have pain in your lower back, I would suggest reading my “peloton for sciatica” article.
+If you do have currently pain in your lower back, I would suggest reading my “peloton for sciatica” article.

-#6 Bootcamp Core
+#6 Peloton Bootcamp Core

 - This circuit training style workout helps to work on both aerobic fitness as well as resistance training.

-Why peloton Bootcamp core is good for back pain?
-In general, the peloton Bootcamp core class is good for back pain because it allows working on the abdominal muscles, without muscle fatigue.
+The peloton Bootcamp core class is good for back pain because it allows working on the abdominal muscles, without muscle fatigue.

 When you work on just one specific exercise for a number of sets and reps you will reach muscle fatigue fast.